mabogunje/yorudi/README.txt

 ABOUT YORUBA
 Yoruba is the native tongue of the Yoruba people of West Africa.
 It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones and pronuonciation.
 However, a few differences exist.

+A. Different Tones
-A. There are only 3 tones in Yoruba, namely:
+There are only 3 tones in Yoruba, namely:
 1. "Do": The low tone - represented by a grave accent e.g 'ò'
 2. "Re": The mid tone - represented by an overline (or not at all) e.g 'õ' or 'o'
 3. "Mi": The high tone - represented by an acute accent e.g 'ó'

+As with Chinese though, each word is unique by tones.
+So there are no homophones, while homographs abound.

+B. Underdotted Characters
-B. The language features some underdotted vowels and consonants such as the 'ṣ', which is pronounced 'sh' in English
+The Yoruba alphabet features several underdotted letters.
+The underdot is used indicate a modified pronounciation of the normal sound.
+For example, the letters 'ṣ', is pronounced 'sh'

+C. Contraction
-C. The language often uses assimilation and elision to contract words when forming other words and/or sentences.
-The 2 processes are defined below:
+Yoruba often uses assimilation and elision to contract words when forming other words and/or sentences.
+The 2 processes are outlined below:
 1. Elision:- The deletion of a vowel e.g ní + ilé = nílé i.e "in" + "house" = "in the house"
 2. Assimilation :- The inheritance by a vowel of another vowel sound. e.g ọbẹ́ + ilá = ọbẹ́ẹlá i.e "okra" + "soup" = "okra soup"

+This use of contraction leads to a certain abimguity between words and phrases, as the term "ọbẹ́ẹlá" from our assimilation example, is as much a word as it is a 2-word phrase.

 To learn more about the Yoruba people and their language, see http://yorupedia.com/